Editor’s note: This post was originally published on July 25 2022 and has been updated to reflect current changes by Google.

 Google Analytics 4 (GA4) is the latest generation of web analytics platforms and replaces the former property type, Universal Analytics (UA).
-Google introduced GA4 in 2020 and announced July 1, 2023, as the date for sunsetting UA.
-This means all standard UA properties will stop processing new data from this date.
+Google introduced GA4 in 2020 and announced July 1, 2023, as the date for sunsetting standard UA properties.
+GA 360 customers will now have until July 2024.
+This means all standard UA and 360 properties will stop processing new data from these respective dates.

 Google Analytics 4 (GA4) interface